 What majors are available at WSU?

 Washington State University offers more than 200 fields of study that can contribute to majors, minors, or courses of study.
-At last count, there were more than 85 undergraduate majors possible at WSU.

 What do I need to be admitted?